1. Home

 Can My HOA Stop Me From Installing Solar Panels?

-The short answer should be “No” but it depends on the terms of the HOA agreement you signed when you moved into your home.
-Your HOA may be able to limit how and where you can install home solar power systems.
-Your HOA may also be able to outright ban the installation of photovoltaic (PV) systems within your planned community.
+That answer depends on the terms of the HOA agreement you signed when you moved into your home and the state you live in.
+Your HOA may be able to limit how and where you can install home solar panels.
+Your HOA may also be able to outright ban the installation of photovoltaic (PV) systems within your planned community, depending on your state's laws.

-Here's the good news: Nearly 50% of US states have laws protecting the rights of homeowners to own and produce solar power on their property.
-Thus, it’s essential that you understand the power your HOA really has, what they can and cannot do, and your rights according to the solar access laws and solar easement regulations in your area.
+Here's the good news: About 50% of US states protect the rights of homeowners to own and produce solar power on their property.
+It’s key you understand the power your HOA really has, what it can and cannot do, and your rights according to the solar access laws and solar easement regulations in your area.

 What Your HOA Can and Cannot Control

 • Read the HOA rules in depth: HOA bylaws that prohibit solar panels mainly stem from the belief that this equipment can drastically change the exterior look of the homes in your neighborhood and reduce home values.
-Take the initiative to educate yourself about your HOA guidelines so you can better compare them to the latest solar access laws.
+In fact, solar panels often increase home values..
+Educate yourself about your HOA guidelines so you can better compare them to the latest solar access laws.

-• Talk to a sympathetic member of the HOA board: The thought of suing your HOA doesn't sound appealing, especially in terms of the time and money spent, not to mention the hurt feelings.
-Instead, talking to a friend serving on the HOA board of directors may work wonders.
+• Talk to a sympathetic member of the HOA board: Talking to a friend serving on the HOA board of directors may work wonders.
 Be sure to help them understand how solar power can benefit everyone in terms of the environment, home value, and energy costs.

 Review Solar Access Laws in Your Area

-Solar access laws, established by solar rights act laws in many states, exist to protect people’s right to install solar panels on their homes and use that solar energy.
-They also protect homeowners from any attempts at banning solar panels or restricting solar installation.
+Solar access laws protect people’s right to install solar panels on their homes and use that solar energy.
+They also protect homeowners from solar panel bans or unreasonable restrictions.

-However, these laws differ from state to state, so you must do your due diligence and research your rights in your region before taking up the issue with your HOA.
+However, these laws differ from state to state, so you should research your rights before taking up the issue with your HOA.
 That way, if your HOA isn't aware of your rights or attempts to violate them, you can let them know.

-HOAs may still be allowed to implement "reasonable restrictions".
-For example, some of these rules let HOAs influence your rooftop solar array's design.
+HOAs may still be allowed to implement "reasonable restrictions.”
 You may also have to ask for permission to install your panels and ensure they're not visible from the public right-of-way.

 See how much you can save by going solar with Palmetto